linkerd/website/linkerd.io/content/blog/introducing-fuzz-testing-to-linkerd.md

 reliability on every commit.
 These tests range from code linting and static analysis, to unit tests, to a comprehensive suite of integration tests.
-While these tests play a major part of Linkerd's development process, there are several reasons why we wanted to augment them with fuzz testing of the proxy in particular.
+While these tests play a major part of Linkerd's development process, there are three reasons why we wanted to augment them with fuzz testing of the proxy in
+particular:

-1. **Linkerd's proxy handles untrusted input from the network**.
-The proxy must take a request from an application or possibly from the open Internet; parse the data; and "do something" with it—send it to its destination, reject it, etc. While Rust's memory safety guarantees help us avoid an entire class of
+1. **Linkerd's proxy handles untrusted input from the network.** The proxy must take a request from an application or possibly from the open Internet; parse the data; and "do something" with it—send it to its destination, reject it, etc. While Rust's memory safety guarantees help us avoid an entire class of